coeffic-raphael/Vikings-Chess/README.md

 ---

 ## 🎮 Game Rules (Simplified)
+- You can read the entire rules here https://en.wikipedia.org/wiki/Tafl_games
 - The game is played on an **11x11 board**.
 - **Player 1 (Defender)** controls the **King** and 12 Pawns.
 - **Player 2 (Attacker)** controls 24 Pawns.